OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-web/docs/deployment.md

 select the correct space using `cf target -o beis-opss -s SPACE-NAME`.

 The staging SCPN app is hosted at https://cosmetics-staging.london.cloudapps.digital/.

+The pre-prod SCPN app is hosted at https://cosmetics-pre-prod.london.cloudapps.digital/.

 The production SCPN app is hosted at https://cosmetics-prod.london.cloudapps.digital/.